lucasamagno/myblog/_posts/2023-04-07-welcome-to-my-blog.markdown

 date:   2023-04-07 12:00:00 +0100
 ---

 Welcome to my blog!

-Currently writing from Barcelona, Spain.
-Stay tuned for more.
+Ill share some thoughts about my work and what I am currently doing here and there, but for the most part I plan to have this website serve as my portfolio.

+More to come soon!